 When you slip and fall while trying to navigate an icy Maine parking lot or a slippery, wet foyer, you stand a real risk of serious injury.
-Every year, more than a million people in the United States end up in emergency rooms in need of medical care due to a slip-and-fall accident.
+More than a million people each year in the United States end up in emergency rooms needing medical care due to slip-and-fall accidents.

-There are laws in place to protect consumers against injuries caused by negligent property owners and property managers.
-These laws create what is called premises liability regarding injuries that occur on a premises.
+There are laws to protect consumers against injuries caused by negligent property owners and property managers.
+These laws create what is called premises liability regarding injuries that occur on-premises.

 It can seem frivolous to those who haven’t suffered a slip-and-fall accident, but the potential for serious, even lifelong injuries exists in every slip-and-fall accident case.
 You shouldn’t suffer in silence or bear the financial burden of someone else’s negligence.
 Speaking with an attorney about the details of your accident is the best way to determine how to move forward after a slip-and-fall incident.

 When children slip and fall, they often experience only minor injuries, such as bruises or minor contusions.
 When an adult experiences a slip-and-fall accident, however, there is potential for very severe injuries.
 People who fall can break bones, tear connective tissue such as tendons, suffer spinal or nerve injuries, or even injure their heads and brains.
 In some cases, broken bones can later lead to nerve damage and lifelong conditions such as Complex Regional Pain Syndrome.
 You shouldn’t have to face the expenses of medical care, along with the loss of your wages while you recover.